Meet the ALP Board of Directors

 John and his wife, Dena, have five grown children and 3 grandchildren.
 In his spare time, John likes to golf, read, workout, and maintain the grounds of their Inn.
 John was also on the former PAII (now ALP) Board.

-Billy Scruggs - Fife and Drum Inn, Williamsburg, VA
+Billy Scruggs - Owner & Innkeeper, Fife and Drum Inn, Williamsburg, Virginia

 Owner of the Fife and Drum Inn.
 Born in Williamsburg VA, he has spent his life in the historic city.
 In his “previous life” he owned and operated a full-service Texaco gas station for 25 years.
 He and his wife, Sharon, redeveloped family property in 1999 and opened the 9 room Inn the following year.